guptaprav/itemEditor/README.md

 * List click to show details, dynamically creating fields
 * Details show original values
 * Details can be modified
+* Maintain each state and use Undo and Redo to go to previous or next saved state

 **Buttons**
-* Save, working, saves data to current object (deep copy)
+* Save, working, pass items to the onSave callback
-* Cancel, working, rollsback all changes
+* Cancel, working, rollsback all changes, empty undo and redo lists

-**TODO and Improvements**
-* Undo command, to use a stack datastructure (included)
-* Redo command, to use a stack datastructure (included)
+* Undo, working, move to previous state, undo edit or item scope, retains all previous user actions since begining or last cancel
+* Redo, working, move to next state, redo rolledback edit or item scope, retains all rollbacks since begining or last cancel

+**Improvements**
-* Code cleanup and refactor
+* refactor
 * Testing
 * CSS-in-JS